williamhCode/neogurt/README.md

 git submodule update  # if submodules become out of sync
 ```

+- Install the latest version of LLVM Clang
 - Make sure Boost is installed and its headers are locatable
 - All other depedencies are bundled
 - Edit Makefile to switch between debug and release mode